-The Harkwood Sync-One2 is a tool designed to measure the lip sync error, also known as audio/video synchronization error, of a full AV setup involving a source device, transport interface, and sink device.
+The Harkwood Sync-One2 is a tool designed to measure the AV sync error (audio/video synchronization error) of a full AV setup involving a source device, transport interface, and sink device.
 Examples include a cinema, a video production workstation, a specific Blu-Ray player paired with a TV and sound system, etc. It can be used to calibrate a setup based on the time it takes for sound to travel from the speakers to the listening position.

 ⚠️ Important notes regarding sink device(s):

-It is not easy to accurately measure the lip sync error of only your sink device with this tool because you are just as likely to be measuring the lip sync error of your source as you are to be measuring the lip sync error of your sink device.
+It is not easy to accurately measure the AV sync error of only your sink device with this tool because you are just as likely to be measuring the AV sync error of your source as you are to be measuring the AV sync error of your sink device.

-To measure the lip sync error that is specific to your sink devices, you can use these other methods.
+To measure the AV sync error that is specific to your sink devices, you can use these other methods.

 - Using the Sync-One2

 - False Positives

 The Sync-One2 can be used to measure AV sync error in two ways:

 - Direct audio connection using the external audio port on the Sync-One2

 - Using the built-in microphone to measure AV sync error at a specific viewing/listing position